• Home

 Mac and Cheese Pairing Guide

 When you take a bite of cheese, pay attention to where the flavor hits you.
 Sometimes the flavor takes a few seconds to build.
 These are what I call “closer cheeses”.
 Other cheeses immediately open up with flavor.
 These are “opener cheeses”.
 Well rounded mac and cheese dishes make use of both opener and closer cheeses.
+I talk more about my mac and cheese theory at How to Use Cheese in Mac and Cheese.

 Most cheddars are opener cheeses.
 However, pay attention to the age of your cheese.
 Somewhere between Sharp and Vintage your cheese will cross into the closer side.
 You’re relatively safe assuming your cheese is an opener and planning your closer cheeses accordingly, but always taste your cheese before committing to a pairing to ensure your dish will be presentable.